Basics of Newborn Baby Sleep (0 to 3 Months)

 Usual Newborn Sleep Patterns

 A newborn’s sleep pattern is unpredictable.
 For a sleep-deprived parent, the wait for your newborn to fall asleep can feel like an eternity.
 The sleeping pattern of babies is spread out during the day and does not involve one continuous stretch.
-1 month old baby sleep patterns will be different than that of 6-month-old baby.
+A 1-month-old baby’s sleep patterns will be different from a 6-month-old baby’s sleep schedule.

 During the initial weeks, a newborn baby’s sleeping time pattern can be divided into 50% active sleep and 50% quiet sleep.
-They will often wake after active sleep phases.
-After around three months of age, the sleep pattern can be divided into ‘light sleep’ and ‘deep sleep’ cycles.
+They will often wake up after the active sleep phases.
+When babies are around three months of age, the sleep pattern can be divided into ‘light sleep’ and ‘deep sleep’ cycles.
 By six months, they will wake up less at night.
-By eight months, they should be able to put themselves back to sleep if they wake up in the middle of the night.
+By eight months, they should be able to put themselves back to sleep, if they wake up in the middle of the night.

-How Much Sleep Does Baby Need (0- 3 Months)
+How Much Sleep Does a Baby Need (0- 3 Months)?

-The initial few weeks of birth, babies sleep most of the time whether it is day or night.
+The initial few weeks after birth, babies sleep most of the time, whether it is day or night.
 However, they wake up often for a feed or because they need their diapers changed.
 They need 16-18 hours of sleep spread across numerous short naps ranging from 30 minutes to three hours.
 They may wake up or stir about every 35-40 minutes.
 A newborn’s sleeping hours reduce as they grow while the nap times get longer.
-Eventually, they start sleeping through the night waking only once or twice for feeds.
+Eventually, they start sleeping through the night, waking only once or twice for feeds.

 Newborns cannot distinguish between day and night.
-You will need to establish a bedtime routine by increasing your interaction with them during the day to keep them awake and decrease their stimulation around night time so that they learn to calm down and sleep.
-You will need to help set a baby sleep time.
+You will need to establish a bedtime routine by increasing your interaction with them during the day to keep them awake and decreasing their stimulation around night time so that they learn to calm down and sleep.
+You will need to help set the baby’s sleeping schedule.

 During the day